 Constipation can affect urinary incontinence.
 You may be having trouble with bladder leakage or having to be always near a toilet (frequency).
 When the bowel is very full it can press on the bladder (See image below).
 When the bladder gets squashed by a full bowel, it can reduce the bladder’s capacity to hold urine, or making it more active making you feel like you need to rush to the toilet or wee more often.

-Pelvic Physiotherapy with our Kids Continence Team of experts can help you and your child treat this issue.
+Pelvic Physiotherapy with our team of experts can help you and your child treat this issue.
 We will ask you lots of questions and find out what is causing the problem.
 A toileting program will be started, and laxatives prescribed if necessary.

 Your physiotherapist will correctly diagnose the reason for soiling and accidents.
 Physiotherapy assessment and treatment involves abdominal palpation, real time ultrasound assessment of the bladder and rectum, teaching the parent about constipation management with diet, massage and using a sitting routine.
 We also work with the child, teaching the child how to relax their pelvic floor whilst sitting in the correct position on the toilet.
 A toileting program works best if carried out for at least 6-12 months.